Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 If I could live off muffins, I would.

-I mean, officially, we do have healthy muffin recipe right here, but you see, it’s not those kind of muffins I want to eat for breakfast, lunch and dinner.
-Although we do love to keep sausage egg muffins on hand for a quick, healthy breakfast.
+I mean, officially, we do have healthy egg muffin recipe right here, but you see, it’s not those kind of muffins I want to eat for breakfast, lunch and dinner.
+(Although we do love to keep those on hand for a quick, healthy breakfast.)

-These easy cinnamon muffins have a triple cinnamon hit.
+Flavor: These easy cinnamon muffins have a triple cinnamon hit.
 There’s cinnamon in the batter, cinnamon streusel inside the muffins, and cinnamon streusel baked on top of the muffins, too.
-For the best cinnamon flavor, we like to buy Saigon cinnamon.
+(For the best cinnamon flavor, we like to buy Saigon cinnamon.
 Have you ever tried it?
-It has delicious flavor!
+It has delicious flavor.)

 In a small bowl, combine the flour, baking powder, salt and cinnamon.
 Whisk to break any clumps.

-In another bowl, combine the oil, eggs, sugar, buttermilk and vanilla.
+In another large bowl, combine the oil, eggs, sugar, buttermilk and vanilla.
 Mix well.

-Pour the wet ingredients into the dry ingredients and mix just until combined.
+Pour the dry ingredients into the wet ingredients and mix just until combined.